ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2025-12-16-Devman-RaaS.md

 Devman (also seen operating publicly as [@Inifintyink](https://x.com/Inifintyink) on X) is a Russian-speaking ransomware actor who is attempting to graduate from affiliate work into running his own Ransomware-as-a-Service brand.
 According to Analyst1’s reporting, he first appeared around mid-April 2025 as an affiliate working primarily with Qilin and DragonForce, before pivoting in July toward running a “Devman” variant built from modified DragonForce code and then formalising that into a public-facing RaaS platform by late September 2025.

 On September 22nd 2025, Devman advertised to "become our affiliate this week".
 Unfortunately, for him and his affiliates, in our blog we have analysed communications extracted from his private Rocket.Chat servers spanning from the 23rd September to 19th October, and separately, the 19th November to 3rd of December.
-We want to thank [@GangExposed_RU](https://x.com/GangExposed_RU) for sharing the communications from September to October.
+We want to thank the authors of [te.mpe.st](https://te.mpe.st/blog/20251030-devman.html) for publicly sharing the communications from September to October.
 We were both unaware and shocked that Devman had another Rocket.Chat breach, just a month following his first.

 ## Not a great start